How do I get my license back?

 - Being guilty of providing alcohol to a minor or intoxicated person

 - Getting too many DMV demerit points too quickly.

 - Being declared mentally or physically unfit to drive.

-- Not paying a civil judgement related to a motor vehicle crash.
+- Not paying a civil judgment related to a motor vehicle crash.